Anthony Levine

-Anthony Levine Sr. (born March 27, 1987), nicknamed "Co-Cap", is an American professional football coach and former player who is an assistant special teams coach for the Baltimore Ravens of the National Football League (NFL).
-He played as a safety for the Ravens.
+Anthony Levine Sr. (born March 27, 1987), nicknamed "Co-Cap", is an American professional football coach and former player who is the special teams coordinator for the Baltimore Ravens of the National Football League (NFL).
+He played safety in the NFL for twelve seasons.
 Levine played college football for the Tennessee State Tigers.

 Early life

 Levine spent the first 14 years of his life in Abbeville, Louisiana.
 He then moved to North Carolina where he played football, basketball, and track while he attended Richard J. Reynolds High School in Winston-Salem.
 Levine helped the Reynolds Track Team win the North Carolina State Championship his senior year.